 - Heart disease

-Despite these concerns, for many women, HT is a safe way to treat menopause symptoms, as long as you take it:
+Despite these concerns, for many women, HT is a safe way to treat menopause symptoms.

 Forms of Hormone Therapy